HCI-Curriculum-UWMadison/CS571/schedule.md

 ### Final Exam

-The final exam will be held remotely on **Thursday, December 23, 2021 from 12:25 PM until 2:25 PM** via Zoom and Canvas.
+The final exam will be held remotely on **Thursday, December 23, 2021 from 12:25 PM until 2:25 PM** via **Zoom and Canvas**.
 All students, unless signed up for the alternative session due to extenuating circumstances, are expected to attend the main session.
-If you haven't yet, please sign up for the final exam using [this form](https://forms.gle/hERYPzTuJMrnLju3A).

 - The final exam is cumulative; it will cover all course materials prior to and including **Usability Evaluation (Dec 2)**.
 - 60% of the questions will come from materials after and including **React Native 1 (Oct 26)**.
 - 40% of the questions will come from materials before and including **Heuristic Evaluation (Oct 21)**.
 - **Watch [this video](https://web.microsoftstream.com/video/56719c49-742a-40ea-8604-83636078d828) about the remote exam policy.
-Please make sure that you have read the [exam policy]((https://docs.google.com/document/d/1inRp7bznR7L1dmRMgPZDdPcIJKAdsI9sjXXK2jwc_zg/edit?usp=sharing) carefully before exam.**
+Please make sure that you have read the [exam policy](https://docs.google.com/document/d/1inRp7bznR7L1dmRMgPZDdPcIJKAdsI9sjXXK2jwc_zg/edit?usp=sharing) carefully before exam.**
+- If you haven't yet, please sign up for the final exam using [this form](https://forms.gle/hERYPzTuJMrnLju3A).

 <table>
 <thead>